 Assessment is a central element in learners’ higher education experience, but often it is also one of the most daunting experiences for many students for different reasons.
 The heavily teacher-centred, lecture-based higher education experience where students are the passive recipients of knowledge is changing – but are our assessments methods, our beliefs in what to evaluate and how to evaluate, changing as well?

 There is no ‘one size fits all’ solution in assessment, just like in teaching.
-However, there is ample research suggesting that students benefit from formative and student-centred approaches to assessment, which are some core approaches in this toolkit.
+However, there is ample research suggesting that students benefit from formative and student-centred approaches to assessment.
 With formative assessment, teachers can use assessment as a way to understand where students are in their learning and further support them, and learners can see how they are developing and identify personal goals.
 Student-centred assessment is an excellent way to address diverse student needs and give students agency over their learning.

 You might find the following model helpful in assessment design:

 Image 1.
-Assessment and Feedback Cycle.
+A student-centred assessment and feedback cycle.
 Consider the student experience, your teaching philosophy, departmental requirements, and quality.
 How would you include students in this process?
 CC-BY-NC-SA.
 The model is inspired by JISC’s discover, dream, design deliver model.

 1. Discovery: Where are students in their learning now?

 This is the step where you identify where students are in their learning.
 Consider the learning context and learner profiles.
 What kind of resources are available to you?
 Is there an opportunity for learners to identify where they are at?

 2. Setting a vision: What are you/your students aiming for?